peteywee/fresh-schedules/docs/guides/copilot-project-pack.guide.md

 - Manager creates five shifts across a week and publishes in five minutes.
 - Staff sees shifts after publish and receives FCM notifications on changes.

-## 9. TODO: Replace Placeholders
+## 9. Placeholders Replaced

-- `services/api/src/firebase.place.ts` — initialize Admin SDK from env.
+All placeholders have been replaced with proper implementations using environment variables.
-- Optional: `apps/web/src/lib/messaging.place.ts` — supply VAPID key source if
+- `services/api/src/firebase.ts` — Firebase Admin SDK initialized from env vars.
-  messaging is separated.
+- `apps/web/src/lib/messaging.ts` — VAPID key configured from env vars.

 ## 10. Prompt Template (use in Copilot Chat)